 Note: All units include historical and cultural context as well as the development of proper alignment and technique in each genre.

-Jazz (Standard 1: Artistic Perception) begins with a basic study of Alvin Ailey and Katherine Dunham through video and lecture emphasizing African influences.
+Jazz begins with an advance study of Alvin Ailey and Katherine Dunham through video and lecture emphasizing African influences.